saylordotorg/course_bio312/Unit02.md

+---
+layout: default
+title: "BIO312: Evolutionary Biology"
+course_description: "An examination of the processes through which the current forms of life have arisen.
+Topics include: the mechanisms of evolution, measures of evolutionary change, current framings of evolutionary changes (e.g. Game Theory), and phylogenies."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Hardy-Weinberg Equilibrium** <span id="2"></span>
 *At this point in your biology studies, you should be familiar with the Hardy-Weinberg Equilibrium.
 You might even know how it’s calculated.
 But